Flow-Launcher/Flow.Launcher.PluginsManifest/README.md

    ```
 5. For `IcoPath`, use a CDN provider for global accessibility. [jsdelivr.com](https://www.jsdelivr.com/) for example as shown above, works well with GitHub repositories.
 6. It is a requirement to set up a GitHub Actions workflow for automated build and release.
 Follow the guide [here](https://www.flowlauncher.com/docs/#/py-setup-project?id=_1-add-github-workflow) and use [this](https://github.com/Flow-Launcher/Flow.Launcher.Plugin.HelloWorldPython/blob/main/.github/workflows/Publish%20Release.yml) as an example.
+7. It is a requirement that your plugin conforms with the [Plugin Store policy](#plugin-store-policy).
-7. Submit a pull request.
+8. Submit a pull request.
-8. The plugin will be available in Flow after the pull request is approved by the Flow Launcher Team.
+9. The plugin will be available in Flow after the pull request is approved by the Flow Launcher Team.

-Flow downloads the plugins manifest file from various CDN providers, which means the availability of your new plugin depends on when these providers sync their updated files.
-This syncing process can take several days—sometimes up to a week—across all providers.
+Flow downloads the manifest (plugins.json) file from various CDN providers, which means the availability of your new plugin depends on when these providers sync their updated files.
+This syncing process can take several days and sometimes up to a week across all providers.
 During this period, you may see intermittent updates for your plugin in the manifest, as the provider chosen for retrieval is selected randomly based on the fastest fetch speed.

+While the plugin has not yet appeared in the store, you and your users can manually install it using `pm install <url/local path>`.

+## Plugin updates

 Every three hours the *CI* in this repository will check for new updates from plugins and automatically update them to the latest version.

+## Plugin Store policy

-Plugin submissions that could potentially harm the computer or contains malicious code will not be accepted.
+Plugins that facilitate or contain any of the following will not be allowed:
+- Malicious code
+- Piracy
+- Deceptive use
+- Inappropriate content
+- Illegal activities
+- Impersonation
+- Abuse
+- Fraud
+- Spam

 ## Plugin Store